-The magnificent Rice Terraces of Yuanyang
+Yunnan Travel: The Rice Terraces of Yuanyang

 Travel the magnificent Rice Terraces of Yuanyang, Yunnan Province, China

 The rice terraces of Yuanyang are without a doubt among the most beautiful rice terraces in Asia, and were placed on UNESCO’s world cultural heritage list in 2013.
-The rice terraces of Yuanyang were constructed bit by bit in arduous manual work from the slopes of Ailao Range in the south-east of Yunnan province in China.
+The rice terraces of Yuanyang were constructed bit by bit in arduous manual work from the slopes of Ailao mountain range in the south-east of Yunnan province in China.
 To witness the sunrise over the rice terraces of Yuanyang is an unforgettable experience and one of the highlights of this journey in Yunnan.
 You will undertake a magnificent hike through the rice terraces of Yuanyang and observe the local people as they work the rice paddies.
 As well you will visit the idyllic village of Tuanshan with its outstanding architecture and well-preserved woodcarvings.

 Journey to the rice terraces of Yuanyang: historic Jianshui